How to find Remote desktop connection Log in Windows server

 Prerequisites:

-• an active Windows VPS
+• An active Windows VPS

 In this article we will show how to check the RDP connection logs using Windows Event Viewer (eventvwr.msc)